-I could hammer the importance of a project objective until the cows come home (or until the client provides final copy… haha) but it’s also important you know how to write an objective.
-This brings us to the SMART concept.
+I could hammer out the importance of a project objective until the cows come home (or until the client provides the final copy… haha), but it’s also important you know how to write an objective.
+This brings us to the SMART project objective concept.

-Other than being a super convenient to remember anagram, the SMART approach to writing objectives helps lay the groundwork to make sure you’ve got everything you need for a clearly laid out.
+Besides being a super convenient anagram to remember, the SMART approach to writing objectives helps lay the groundwork to make sure you’ve got everything you need clearly laid out.

 What Does SMART Mean?